Border Collie Ben has been looking for a loving home for years!

 Im Tierheim Tornow sucht der Border Collie Mischling Ben seit über zwei Jahren ein liebevolles Zuhause.

-The Border Collie Mischling Ben has been looking for a loving home in the Tornow animal shelter Tornow for over two years.
-(Symbolbild/MB)
+The border collie mix Ben has been looking for a loving home at the Tornow animal shelter for over two years.

 Border Collie Ben has been looking for a loving home for years!

-Tornow, Deutschland - Ben, the Border Collie Mischling, has been waiting for a new home in the Tornow shelter for over two years.
-Despite its initial behavioral problems, the pretty male has now developed into an encompassing and friendly animal.
-In May 2025, Ben celebrated his third birthday and is now ready for a home where you give him the attention and patience that he needs to thrive.
+Ben, the border collie mix, has been waiting for a new home at the Tornow animal shelter for over two years.
+Despite his initial behavioral problems, the handsome male has now developed into a sociable and friendly animal.
+In May 2025, Ben celebrated his third birthday and is now ready for a home where he will be given the attention and patience he needs to thrive.

-ben is a healthy dog with a weight of 23 kilograms and a shoulder height of about 50 cm.
-But there is a little downside: he suffers from osteoarthritis in a toe.
+Ben is a healthy dog weighing 23 kilograms and standing about 50 cm high at the shoulder.
+But there is a small downer: he suffers from osteoarthritis in one toe.
 Nevertheless, he can get along well with other dogs, but needs a quiet environment without children.
-In February 2023 he was taken over by a foster home of an animal welfare association to the shelter, where he hoped to find a new home.
-Interested parties can contact those responsible on the animal shelter's phone number to make an appointment.
-According to [MOZ], no inquiries for Ben have taken place for over two years - a really sad record for such a loyal companion.
+He was taken into the animal shelter in February 2023 from a foster home run by an animal protection association, where he hoped to find a new home.
+Anyone interested can contact those responsible directly at the animal shelter's telephone number to arrange a visit.
+According to [Moz], there have been no requests for Ben for over two years - a truly sad record for such a loyal companion.

-The versatile four -legged friend is neutered, dewormed, vaccinated and chipped.
-He has a preference for fresh wet food and is literally picky when choosing the feed.
-The shelter is therefore looking for experienced dog owners who can offer him the necessary time and employment so that it can fully develop.
-It is important to build trust, because, as [MAZ], some dogs from the shelter have difficulty integrating.
+The versatile four-legged friend is neutered, dewormed, vaccinated and chipped.
+He has a preference for fresh wet food and is downright picky when it comes to his choice of food.
+The animal shelter is therefore looking for experienced dog owners who can offer him the time and activity he needs so that he can develop to his full potential.
+It's important to build trust because, as [Maz] notes, some shelter dogs have difficulty integrating.

-In addition to Ben, there are also some other animals in the shelter in search of a home.
-The two -year -old Border Collie bitch Runa is also looking for a new home.
-She came to the shelter because her family was overwhelmed and needs experienced owners who can meet their temperament.
-Other animal roommates, such as the five -year -old yellow baking Thaigo and six -year -old Ocicat Agathe, also hope for a loving home.
+In addition to Ben, there are several other animals at the shelter looking for a home.
+The two-year-old Border Collie Runa is also looking for a new home.
+She came to the animal shelter because her family was overwhelmed and needs experienced owners who can handle her temperament.
+Other animal roommates, such as five-year-old yellow-cheeked Thaigo and six-year-old Ocicat Agathe, are also hoping for a loving home.

 The situation in German animal shelters

-The challenge is not only locally.
-It is estimated that around 80,000 dogs end up in German animal shelters every year - a total of around 300,000 animals live in these facilities.
-Various factors lead to the submission of pets: removals to pet -unfriendly apartments, separations or even health problems of the owners are common reasons.
-After the Corona pandemic, the submission of animals has increased again, which further exacerbates the already tense situation in the animal shelters.
-A study shows that 25 % of those adopted from the shelter later feel overwhelmed.
+The challenge is not just local.
+According to estimates, around 80,000 dogs end up in German animal shelters every year - a total of around 300,000 animals live in these facilities.
+Various factors lead to the surrender of pets: moving to pet-unfriendly apartments, separations or even health problems of the owners are common reasons.
+After the corona pandemic, the surrender of animals increased again, which further aggravated the already tense situation in animal shelters.
+A study shows that 25% of those who adopt from a shelter later feel overwhelmed.

-But there are ways to help the animal shelters: be it through adoptions, donations or voluntary work.
-Help is urgently needed, because many facilities fight with financial and personnel bottlenecks.
+But there are ways to help animal shelters: be it through adoptions, donations or volunteer work.
+Help is urgently needed because many facilities are struggling with financial and personnel shortages.

-In times when the life of many changes, it is important to take responsibility for the animal companions.
-If you also want to offer an animal like Ben a new home, do not hesitate to report to the Tornow shelter and make an appointment.
-Your support can make the difference for a needy animal.
+In times when many people's lives are changing, it is important to take responsibility for animal companions.
+If you would also like to offer an animal like Ben a new home, then do not hesitate to contact the Tornow animal shelter and arrange a visit.
+Your support can make all the difference to an animal in need.